CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced with logical progression: explore → decide → create → implement → verify.
-Step 5 includes explicit validation checkpoints (compilation, flag existence verification via get-flag, both code paths, safe defaults).
-The workflow includes appropriate feedback loops and the separation between creation and targeting is clearly called out as a safety boundary.
+Step 5 includes explicit validation checkpoints (compile/lint, verify flag via get-flag, check both code paths, confirm safe defaults).
+The workflow also includes a feedback loop by noting that flags start OFF and directing users to the targeting skill for enablement.

 3 / 3